lucarampi/react-page-tracker/readme.md

 }
 ```

+If you are using `nextjs 15`, you have to set `enableStrictModeHandler` to `false`

+In `nextjs 14`, strict mode will execute twice when push a page (e,g. click an Anchor link) which may cause `pageHistory` values error and hard to handle in development mode.

+But in remix, tanstack/query, react-router, it will not execute twice. works fine.

+There's an automatic detection for nextjs strict mode, so you don't need to set this prop.

+But I can't detect 14 or 15, so you have to set this prop to `false` in next 15.

+PS: DO NOT set `enableStrictModeHandler` to `true` in production, it may cause issues.

-You are all set up!
-Now you can access the page tracking information in any component.
+**You are all set up!
+Now you can access the page tracking information in any component.**

 `component.tsx`
 ```tsx